 A volume in the series: Contemporary Perspectives on LGBTQ Advocacy in Societies.
-Editor(s): Joshua Moon Johnson, American University of Malta.
-Lemuel W. Watson, University of South Carolina.
+Editor(s): Joshua Moon Johnson, American River College.
+Lemuel W. Watson, Indiana University School of Education.

 Queer People of Color in Higher Education (QPOC) is a comprehensive work discussing the lived experiences of queer people of color on college campuses.
 This book will create conversations and provide resources to best support students, faculty, and staff of color who are people of color and identify as LGBTQ.
 The edited volume covers emerging issues that are affecting higher education around the country.
 Leading researchers and practitioners have remarkable writing that concisely summarizes current literature while also adding new ways to address issues of injustice related to racism, sexism, homophobia, heterosexism, and transphobia.